Federico2014/tron-docker/tools/stress_test/README.md

 ```
 - `--fn-config`: configure the `java-tron` network we need to connect, please refer [config.conf](./src/main/resources/config.conf)
   as an example.
 Make sure to configure the correct `p2p.version` and `seed.node` options.
+  We only need to turn on the `rpc` service in the config, namely `rpc.enable = true`.

 - `-d`: configure the `java-tron` database.
 Before executing the broadcasting process, `broadcast` component
   needs to sync with the connected network.
 So we'd better copy the database from the connected network.